kaledj/infoserver/Solution.md

 ### Solution
 1. Repeat steps from part 1 to add the new function, msgtab_dmp, including adding an implementation in /usr/src/kernel/dmp_kernel.c
-2. Define the message table stucture to include/minix/param.h
+2. Define the message table stucture in include/minix/param.h
 3. #define a new getter function in inlude/minix/syslib.h for accessing the table
 4. Add a case for the new getter in kernel/system/do_getinfo.c
 5. Declare the table as a global variable in kernel/glo.h, and declare the variable in kernel/usermapped_data.c